calelkeno/fastapi_noncoders/crud_inmemory_api.md

 # Creating CRUD API with In-Memory Store

-This guide shows how to build a simple blog post API with CRUD operation using **FastAPI** and an in-memory list to store data.
+This guide shows how to build a simple API to manage user data with CRUD operation using **FastAPI** and an in-memory list to store data.

 ---